 Hey!
-I'm a second year Computer Engineering student at the University of Florida.
+I'm a second year Computer Science student at the University of Florida.
 I frequently attend hackathons to build cool stuff and for the past few months I've been working to build LiveGreen - an app to track and improve your carbon emissions.

 At HackDuke 2016, my team and I created LiveGreen, an iOS app that allows users to track and improve their carbon emissions.
 I designed and created all the frontend functionality for the app as well as the website for it's launch.
 We won best use of the Facebook API and are continuing development of the project.